recolude/swagger-unity-codegen/README.md

 **[Currently In Beta: Only Supports Swagger 2.0 JSON ATM]**

-Generate valid networking code for Unity3D that **WILL NOT REQUIRE** any external dependencies/DLLs!!!
+Generate valid networking code for Unity3D that takes advantage of [Unity's Web Request](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) object instead of something like RestSharp.
 This project was both made for and is used by [Recolude](https://app.recolude.com)'s Unity Plugin.
 Lots of cute unity things you can do here that wouldn't make sense sitting in original swagger codegen repo.

 PRs + Issues Welcome.